peri-source/peri/docs/optimization.rst

 particle positions and radii need to be reasonable before we can find the missing particles.

-`peri.opt.optimize.burn` effectively runs this initial optimization.
-To do this initial optimization, simply run
+:func:`peri.opt.optimize.burn` effectively runs this initial optimization.
+To do this initial optimization, simply run:

 .. code-block:: python

     import peri.opt.optimize as opt